abitdrag/24Hours-To-IST-Conversion-For-Binance/README.md

 This repository demonstrates how you can convert 24 Hours data to 5:30 Indian Standard Time data.
 So, volume and price changes will be based on day opening candle.
 Here, Day opening candle is considered as 5:30 IST (Indian standard time).
 You can change it according to your requirements too.

+Binance API and websockets are used to get data from BInance.Com

 # Access
 You can directly use current repository too.
 This repository is also hosted at: https://asdfghjkl-asdf.github.io/